 Dear Valued Customers,

 We strive to improve accessibility for our customers with disabilities.
 We would like to hear your comments, questions and suggestions about the provision of our goods or services to people with disabilities.
-Please contact Customer Service in person, by mail or at 1-800-208-3826 or by email, firstname.lastname@example.org to share your comments.
+Please contact Customer Service in person, by mail or by email, firstname.lastname@example.org to share your comments.

 Grade Learning AODA Customer Service Policy Statement: Providing Goods and Services to People with Disabilities